Yael-Parra/Yael-Parra/README.md

 </br>

 <h2 align="center">
-But enough about me!
+Enough about me!
 This is how I might help you:
 </h2>
 <h2 align="center">
     🩷